jnozzi/cocoadev.com/markdown/FindingSubnet.md

 *Chris, I really don't think you want to put your email address up raw here - I'm getting rid of the @ sign again.
 No one will email you anyway, they will reply here so that the information can benefit everyone.*

 Some of us have e-mail addresses that are so public and have been used for so long that there's no point in spamproofing them, because all the spammers already have them.
-Changing it is pointless anyway, since all you have to do is click the History button. -- General/MikeAsh (mike@mikeash.com)
+Changing it is pointless anyway, since all you have to do is click the History button. -- MikeAsh (mike@mikeash.com)

 ----